A natural paradise

 Look out for the silver sword plant while hiking

-Bamboo forest in Haleakala National Park
+USA Hawaii Haleakala National Park forest

 Get in touch with nature